CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: EVALUATION

-We collect IMU measurements at 200Hz and monocular gray-scale images of size 320$\times$240 pixels at 30Hz with the exposure duration of 20ms using an MYNT EYE D1000-120 visual-inertial sensor.
-The camera is downward-facing mounted on an Eachine Wizard X220 FPV Racing Drone carrying an NVIDIA Jetson TX2.
-The OptiTrack motion tracking system records the position and attitude of the MAV at 100Hz to calculate the ground-truth velocity.
-The images are undistorted and transformed to have the same size and intrinsic matrix as the training images.
+To obtain sensor data in flight, an MYNT EYE D1000-120 visual-inertial sensor is downward-facing mounted on an Eachine Wizard X220 FPV Racing Drone carrying an NVIDIA Jetson TX2.
+Its IMU measurements (200Hz) and monocular gray-scale images (30fps) with an exposure duration of 20ms are collected.
+The images are undistorted and transformed to have the same size and intrinsic matrix as the training set.
+The top left of Fig. \ref{fig1} shows an example.
 The camera's attitude is estimated by the Madgwick filter~\cite{madgwick2011estimation} using the IMU measurements.
-We collected 4 one-minute sequences with increasing speed.
-Their average and maximum distance-scaled translational velocity are shown in Table \ref{flight}.
+The ground-truth velocity is obtained from the OptiTrack motion tracking system at 120Hz.
+The first column of Table \ref{flight} shows the average and maximum distance-scaled translational velocity of 4 one-minute flights.

-The results of the fastest sequence are shown in Fig. \ref{flight04}.
+The results of the fastest flight are shown in Fig. \ref{flight04}.
 SURF's result is noisy in some parts of the flight mainly because of the big motion blur and scenes lacking texture.
-For 8.6\% of image pairs, SURF has less than 2 inlier matching.
+For 8.6\% of image pairs, SURF has less than 2 inlier matchings.
 We use zero vectors to show its results in this case.
-For the other 3 slower sequences, SURF has enough matches all the time.
-The root mean square errors (RMSEs) of the distance-scaled velocity are compared in Table \ref{flight}.
-When using original images, the network outperforms SURF more in faster sequences where fewer points are detected.
+For the other 3 slower flights, SURF has enough matches all the time.
+The root mean square errors (RMSEs) of the distance-scaled velocity vector's components along the world frame's 3 axes are shown in Table \ref{flight}.
+When using original images, the network outperforms SURF more in faster flights where fewer points are detected.
 In histogram equalized images, more SURF points are detected and the accuracy is slightly higher than the network.
-The network performs better on original images.
-We think it is because the images in the training set are without pre-processing.
+The network performs better on original images than histogram equalized images since the images in the training set are without pre-processing.